Tremor Woodworks

 * This blog will provide you with detailed photos, videos, and descriptions

-* My Tremor Woodworks Facebook page will provide you with the same photos, but without the detailed descriptions, and this is where you will find pricing information: https://www.facebook.com/profile.php?id=61557083103070
+* My Tremor Woodworks Facebook page will provide you with the same photos, but without the detailed descriptions, and this is where you can inquire about pricing information:

 * My YouTube channel has a single video of each project: https://youtube.com/@Tremorwoodworks/shorts